- Click here to apply to become a Bird Charger

 — Harry Campbell (@TheRideshareGuy) April 13, 2018

 Bird also says you must live in a coverage area and while that definitely makes things easier since you have to drop them off early in the morning, as long as you live relatively close and/or don’t mind up getting up early, it shouldn’t be a problem.

 Bird Charger Earnings/Salary

 Chargers are paid for each Bird they pick up, charge and release.
 Most Birds will pay you $5.
 But some Birds will pay more, depending on how difficult it is to find, charge and release.

-We actually bought an electric meter to measure how much electricity a Bird scooter uses for a full re-charge and found that it cost only 7 cents per scooter here in Los Angeles.
+Meelad Mashaw, a content marketing consultant here in Los Angeles, actually bought an electric meter to measure how much electricity a Bird scooter uses for a full re-charge and found that it cost only 7 cents per scooter in LA.
 So the cost to charge a Bird scooter is pretty minimal.

 Bird App – Charger Mode

 Once you are approved to become a Charger, Bird will activate ‘Charger mode’ in your Bird customer app.
 This allows you to toggle into Charger mode, then capture and charge Birds.